Part IV (Obi-Wan Kenobi): Casting

 The episode stars Ewan McGregor as Obi-Wan Kenobi, and features co-stars Indira Varma as Tala Durith, Vivien Lyra Blair as Princess Leia, Moses Ingram as Reva Sevander / Third Sister, O'Shea Jackson Jr. as Roken, Maya Erskine as Sully, Sung Kang as the Fifth Brother, Rya Kihlstedt as the Fourth Sister, and Hayden Christensen as Anakin Skywalker / Darth Vader.
 James Earl Jones also provides the voice for Darth Vader.
 Also appearing are Ryder McLaughlin as Wade, Joss Glennie-Smith as the Fortress Inquisitorius Security Guard, David Will No as the Fortress Inquisitorius Terminal Officer, Johnathan Ho and Oliver Ho as Jedi Younglings, and Helen Day as the Fortress Inquisitorius Officer.

 Design

-The production team was influenced by Star Wars Jedi: Fallen Order (2019) when designing the Fortress Inquisitorius.
+When designing for the episode, the production team used some of the same designs from other Star Wars media.
+Fortress Inquisitorius and the ocean moon of Nur that featured in "Part IV" were first introduced by Star Wars Jedi: Fallen Order (2019).
+Additionally, Jedi Master Tera Sinube from the Star Wars: The Clone Wars (2008-2013, 2020) animated series is featured in the episode's tomb scene in the Fortress.
 Harold had said that "I know that that was a massive benefit to them [design team], and an exciting opportunity to look to that and help weave everything together within bigger cannon".

 Filming and visual effects

-Principal photography began on May 4, 2021, on the annual Star Wars day celebration, with Deborah Chow directing, and Chung-hoon Chung serving as cinematographer.
+Principal photography began on May 4, 2021, on the annual Star Wars Day celebration, with Deborah Chow directing, and Chung-hoon Chung serving as cinematographer.
 The series had used the StageCraft video wall technology provided by Industrial Light & Magic (ILM).
 Filming had taken place in The Volume set, the soundstage in which the StageCraft technology is implemented, at the Manhattan Beach Studios.

 Visual effects for the episode were created by ILM, Hybride, Image Engine, Important Looking Pirates, Soho VFX, Wētā FX, Blind LTD, and ReDefine.